 - $4,000 stipend for summer research

-Summer Research Component: Lambert Fellows will engage in full-time research for an 8-week period (between June and end of August) each summer for two years.
-Students must agree not to take on any other paid work or research grants for any part of the eight week period, and must not be enrolled in courses for any part of that period.
+Summer Research Component: Lambert Fellows will engage in full-time research for a 8-week period (between June and end of August) each summer for two years.
+Students must agree not to take on any other paid work or research grants for any part of the ten week period and must not be enrolled in courses for any part of that period.
 Each scholar will also work closely with a graduate student or postdoctoral associate mentor.
 Regular group meetings will give students opportunities to share their progress.
 Enrichment activities will include special lectures, technical writing and public speaking workshops, and a summer picnic.
 The funding for the summer research component of the Lambert Fellows program includes $1,000 annually to the mentor’s laboratory to cover project costs and $4,000 stipend to the student to cover living expenses for the individual students as well as for support of the enrichment activities for the group.

 Academic Year Research Component: The Lambert Fellows Program will allow students to participate in research independent of the regular curriculum for three quarter-long projects.
 The Institute will provide $1,000 to the mentor’s laboratory at the beginning of each year of the fellowship to cover research related costs (for example, lab supplies and instrument usage charges, etc.) for each Lambert Scholar.
 The Fellows will work closely with an Institute faculty mentor to develop their proposed research projects and proposed budget allocations.
 Graduate student and postdoctoral associate mentors will also work closely with the students.
-CLP Fellows will be highly encouraged to actively participate in:

 Conference/Travel Component: Each of the Lambert Fellows will be eligible for up to $1,000 annually for support for participation in scientific conferences and meetings.
 These travel funds will be administered by CLP and can cover conference registration and travel costs.